 Best Time of Year to Sail to Bermuda

 Boston to Bermuda cruises don’t take place all-year long.
-They’re available from mid-April through November, but only if you sail with Norwegian Cruise Lines.
-The other two major cruise lines have pretty limited offerings.
-Summer—July and August—is obviously the high season, the time of year with the best weather but also with the biggest crowds.
+They’re available from mid-April through November, with Norwegian Cruise Lines.
+Summer—July and August—is obviously the high season.
+This is the time of year with the best weather in Bermuda but also with the biggest crowds.
+If you’d like a quieter cruise from Boston to Bermuda, you might want to go in the one of the two shoulder seasons, which are respectively April, May and June or September and October.

 The best time of year to sail to Bermuda is arguably in June.
 This is right before the busy season kicks off, yet a time that already enjoys excellent weather.
-Moreover, this is also when the largest number of cruises is available, offered by both Norwegian and Holland America throughout the month.
-This should theoretically keep the prices down.
+Because it’s not the high season quite yet, the prices should be a bit lower then, too.